13stefan31/web-news-rest-api-demo/README.md

 ### To run this project you need to run following commands:

-1. Manualy create a database scheme inside you mysql server.
+1. Manually create a database scheme inside you mysql server.

 2. rename .env-example into .env and insert your credentials